[Also See The Message of the Bible and The Warnng of The Bible

 Kierkegaard's observation was well understood by C.S.
 Lewis.
-In The ‘Screwtape Letters’ Lewis noted that people often either dismiss as mere nonsense the devil's existence and interaction with mankind, or they believe but have an excessive interest in him (either of which error delights the devil immensely).
+In The ‘Screwtape Letters’ Lewis noted that people often either dismiss as mere nonsense the devil's existence and interaction with mankind, or they believe but have an excessive interest in him.
 In an analogous manner, many people today tend toward either of two opposite extremes.
 Some consider it preposterous, medieval, tabloid-mentality, simple gullibility and/or paranoia to think that in this "enlightened age" people actually invoke and worship Satan.
 Others (mainly Christians) are too quick to label as "Satanists" those who participate in any variety of occultism.
 Seeing a Satanist "under every rock and tree," they exaggerate the number of people actually involved with Satanism.

 We must avoid these extremes if we are to accurately analyze and appropriately respond to our topic -- Satanism.
 It is a fact that Satanism, in its various forms, exists and merits the attention of the church and law enforcement agencies.
 Ignoring it will not make it go away.
 But neither will overstating the case (i.e. the extent of Satanism) contribute to its demise.